Community Emergency Plan

 Under the Civil Contingencies Act 2004, Central Bedfordshire Council has the statutory responsibility for emergency planning and it has procedures in place to initiate plans in the event of an emergency situation.

 The Town Council will only initiate its emergency plan when Central Bedfordshire Council has formally declared an emergency situation.

 Central Bedfordshire Council

-To find out more about Central Bedfordshire Council’s emergency planning procedures, please visit their website.
+Find out more about Central Bedfordshire Council’s emergency planning procedures.